Welcome

 Duration

-In total, the procedure can therefore be expected to take more than a year.
+Gambia and Guinea-Bissau: As soon as the application documents are complete, the embassy may initiate a document verification process, which typically takes 6 to 12 months.
+In total, the application procedure can therefore be expected to take well more than a year.

 Fees

-Applications from spouses or children of German or other EU nationals are free of charge.
+Spouses and children of German or EU citizens: free of charge

-For Gambian documents, an additional 230,000 FCFA is charged for document verification upon application.
-This security deposit must be paid in cash and in FCFA (not GMD or Euro).
-After verification and final calculation of fees for the individual case, any overpaid fees will be refunded.
+Gambian document verification: 230,000 FCFA (This security deposit must be paid in cash and in FCFA (not GMD or Euro).
+After verification and final calculation of fees for the individual case, any overpaid fees will be refunded.)

-If the visa is refused or the application is withdrawn, the fee will not be refunded.
+Important note: If the visa is denied or the application is withdrawn, the application fee will not be refunded.

 Further information

-All documents that are not in German, French or English must be submitted together with an officially certified translation.
+Translation of documents: Documents not in German, French or English must be submitted with an officially certified translation.

-Original documents will be returned after processing has been completed if you submitted a copy when you submitted your application.
+Original documents will be returned after processing.
 Application forms and passport photos will be retained by the embassy.

-A visa appointment and complete application documents do not guarantee that a visa will be issued.
+A visa appointment and complete documents do not guarantee that a visa will be issued.

 Collection